I Felt ‘Dead’ Inside a Miserable Marriage. This Is the Brutal Truth (and My Advice).

 If you fear for your safety, you don’t have to face it alone.
 There are legal protections and support systems available.
 Talking to a therapist, lawyer, or domestic violence counselor can help you form a plan.
 Fear is powerful—but you don’t have to let it define your future.

-You Stay Because You Need Health Insurance
+9. You Stay Because You Need Health Insurance

 Health insurance has become the invisible chain keeping you tied to a marriage that no longer works.
 Without your spouse’s insurance, the cost of your medications and doctor visits would be overwhelming.
-Chronic conditions or pre-existing health issues make private insurance both expensive and hard to secure.
+Chronic conditions or pre-existing health issues make private insurance expensive and hard to secure.
 Every time you consider leaving, you imagine the financial strain of paying for your healthcare out of pocket.

-You Worry You’ll Ruin Your Golden Years
+10. You Worry You’ll Ruin Your Golden Years

 Retirement math doesn’t look good when it’s split in two.
 Dividing pensions and savings would likely leave you facing a much less comfortable future than you imagined.
 Divorce can have a significant impact on women’s financial stability in retirement, with many finding themselves struggling to rebuild their savings later in life.

 The dream of traveling, enjoying your golden years, or even maintaining your current lifestyle feels impossible without the financial security of your marriage.
 But your future doesn’t have to be bleak—working with a financial advisor can help you adjust your retirement plans.
 Working longer is scary, but you have more control than you think.
-A comfortable retirement is still possible—it might just look a little different than you originally imagined.
+A comfortable retirement is still possible—it might look slightly different than you originally imagined.